joealewine/blockchain-rhos/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-external-certs}
 {: faq}

 Yes, you can bring your own certificates if they are issued by a CA that is X.509 compliant.
-The CA should sign using ECDSA and the defaults should be set to use P256 curve.
+The CA should sign by using ECDSA and the defaults should be set to use P256 curve.

 ## I am currently using Hyperledger Fabric v1.4 and want to move to {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} or Multicloud.
 Can I continue to use Raft?
 {: #ibp-v2-faq-migrate-raft}
 {: faq}

 Yes.
 The {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} and Multicloud use Raft consensus.
+All of the applications and smart contracts that you are using on Fabric 1.4 are able to work on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 However, no mechanism exists to migrate your ledger data.
 Instead, you can reinstall your smart contract packages on your {{site.data.keyword.blockchainfull_notm}} Platform network.

 ## How can I find the examples and tutorials within the VSCode extension
 {: #ibp-v2-faq-vscode-tutorials}
 {: faq}

 The {{site.data.keyword.blockchainfull_notm}} Platform extension provides guided tutorials within VS Code to help you get started.
 You can find these tutorials on the extension home page when the extension is first installed.
 However, you can return to the tutorials and the home page by going to the extensions tab.
-For more information, see [Guided tutorials in VS Code](docs/services/blockchain-rhos?topic=blockchain-rhos-develop-vscode#develop-vscode-guided-tutorials).
+For more information, see [Guided tutorials in VS Code](docs/services/blockchain?topic=blockchain-develop-vscode#develop-vscode-guided-tutorials).